Andromedans/andromeda/README.markdown

 * `andromeda.ml` - main program
 * `config.ml` - configuration
 * `syntax.mli` - desugared input syntax

+The basic steps in the evaluation of input are:

+1. An expression is parsed using the lexer `parser/lexer.mll` and the parser `parser/parser.mly`.
+   The result is a value of type `Input.term` or `Input.ty` or `Input.toplevel`.
+The user input has no separation of computations (effectful) and expressions (pure).
+2. `Desugar` converts the parsed entity to the corresponding intermediate representation of type `Syntax.expr`, `Syntax.comp` or `Syntax.toplevel`.
+Desugaring replaces named bound variables with de Bruijn indices and separates computations from expressions.
+3. `Eval` evaluates the syntactic expression to a result of type `Value.result`.
+The result is a pair [(e,t)] of a value [e] and its type [t].
+Evaluation is done in a context [ctx] of type [Context.t] which consists of: free variables with their types, bound variables mapped to their values, and equality hints.

+The correctness guarantee for the evaluator is this: if a computation [c] evaluates to a value [(e,t)] in context [ctx] then the judgement [ctx |- e : t] is derivable.

 ### History of the name Andromeda